 With Coachella in full swing, sober young people often struggle with making the decision whether or not to attend music festivals in recovery.
-Many in recovery enjoy live music, but it is no secret that musical festivals have a heavy drug and alcohol presence.
+Many who are sober enjoy live music, but it is no secret that musical festivals have a heavy drug and alcohol presence.
 Drinking and drug use prevails, with Adderall, Marijuana, and Ecstasy among other drugs, all widely available and heavily consumed at these types of festivals.
 Individuals in recovery and concerned loved ones often wonder when is it safe for someone in recovery to attend an event with a heavy drug and alcohol presence?

 Early Recovery is a Vulnerable Period of Time

 Early recovery is a vulnerable period of time.
 Most relapse takes place within an individual’s first year of sobriety.
 Because of this, it is very important that individuals in recovery avoid unhealthy environments and temptations.
 There is a tendency for addicts to want immediate gratification.
 Waiting and giving something time before acting is not a trait that comes naturally to alcoholics.
 This can be a quick and easy way to set oneself up for failure however.
 Making a decision early in recovery to plunge headfirst into an event with a heavy drug and alcohol presence can be a recipe for disaster when the adequate tools and support structures have not been put in place first.
 Addiction is a cunning and baffling disease.
 Even for those with the best of intentions, such temptations may lead to devastating consequences.
 This is not to say that individuals in recovery can never attend such events, but jumping into dangerous situations early on without being emotionally and spiritually equipped to deal with temptations is a bad idea.